Adobe Acrobat

 Digital permission slips allow schools to collect parents’ and guardians’ signatures much more efficiently.
 The emails that teachers may have been sending out to remind parents to look for paper permission slips can instead be used to send the permission slips out.
 And instead of keeping track of paper forms, parents can quickly search their email for parent authorizations or download completed permission slips into an easily accessible folder.
 Using digital permission slips could save time and also prevent a student from missing out needlessly on an activity because of a forgotten paper form.

-If a school ever needs to create a new permission slip, it’s easy to edit a PDF and adapt text in an existing PDF form into a new one for you to fill out.
-A school can also convert a scan of a previous paper form into an editable PDF.
+If a school ever needs to create a new permission slip, it’s easy to learn how to create a fillable PDF, or edit a PDF and adapt text in an existing PDF form into a new one for you to fill out.
+A school can also take a scan of a previous paper form and convert PDF to text to turn it into an editable PDF document.

 Once all that’s taken care of, your kids are ready to go beyond the four walls of their school.
 With permission slips in hand, teachers and chaperones can show them art galleries, natural wonders, centers of science and industry, and everything else the world outside the classroom has to offer.